Swapcard/frontend-challenge/README.md

 The project must be versioned, hosted and publicly available on a git forge.
 It would be great if the project can run online ([herokuapp](https://www.heroku.com) / [netlify](https://www.netlify.com)) but it's not mandatory.

-_Using GraphQL is a must, but if you can't, feel free to use another similar REST API_
+_Using GraphQL is a must, but if you can't, feel free to use another, similar REST API_

 ## The product you must build